SeasonedSoftware/responsive-table/docs/docs/introduction.md

 title: Introduction
 ---

-LIBRARY_NAME is a library that...
+ResponsiveTable is a library that...
 A simple "Hello world" would look like this:

 ```
 // src/App.js

-import { LIBRARY_NAME } from 'new-react-lib'
+import { ResponsiveTable } from 'responsive-table'

 export default props => (
   <div />